micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.

 ###### 22
-And unless those days were shortened, no flesh would be saved; but for the [^c]elect's sake those days will be shortened.
+And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened.

 ###### 23
 "Then if anyone says to you, 'Look, here _is_ the Christ!' or 'There!' do not believe _it._